ePIC FAQs

 The Management Board of the consortium consists of representatives of the ePIC members.

-The chair of the the management is elected always for a one year period.
-It is currently Ulrich Schwardmann (GWDG).
+The chair of the Management Board as well for the Technical Board is elected always for a one year period.

 Questions about ePIC as DONA MPA